Logiqx/gps-wizard/docs/nmea/messages/gsa.md

 Notes:

-- Talker ID $GNGSA is used for all of the GNSS constellations.
+- `$GNGSA` is used for all of the GNSS constellations.
   - Field 18 specifies the [system ID](../lookups/system-id.md).
 - The GSA sentences from the Exynos 1380 are reporting PRNs.